Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 The Jacobian matrix is a calculation of the correlation between stepper position and cartesian coordinate/orientation, when single steppers are changed (the steppers are not changed in reality, but only mathematically, as if).

-An Inverse must be calculated to get the inverse kinematics: calculating from cartesian coordinates back to stepper positions.
+An inverse must be calculated to get the inverse kinematics: calculating from cartesian coordinates back to stepper positions.
 In inverse can only be calculated if the Jacobian is quadratic and not singular (lost rank).
 In most cases, a generalized inverse must be calculated to get a similar result.

-For calculation of the generalized inverse, several methods exist.
-Here, the method described in "Singular Value Decomposition and Least Square Solutions" by G. H. Golub and C. Reinsch from 1970 http://people.duke.edu/~hpgavin/SystemID/References/Golub+Reinsch-NM-1970.pdf is used.
+The method which is described in "Singular Value Decomposition and Least Square Solutions" by G. H. Golub and C. Reinsch from 1970 http://people.duke.edu/~hpgavin/SystemID/References/Golub+Reinsch-NM-1970.pdf is used.

 The jacobian and inverse values are almost exact if using small steps, i. e. small segments.
-Tests result in 0.5 mm long segments is a good candidate to calculate long distances (e.g. calculate LimitPosition to check whether the goal is reachable).
-For the move itself, the shortest segments are best, because rotational axes produce curves instead of straight lines, so a balance between precision and performance cost must be found.
 The default is 0.1 segment lengths.

 Calculation of inverse kinematics by using Jacobian/Gen. Inverse is calculated in iterations to get the required precision.
 Settings a lower required precision result in lower needed iterations.